HandBrake/HandBrake-docs/CONTRIBUTING.markdown

 ### Respect others

 Don't be a jerk.
+Please read and abide by the [HandBrake Code of Conduct](https://github.com/HandBrake/HandBrake/blob/master/CODE_OF_CONDUCT.md).

-Most of our [forum rules](https://forum.handbrake.fr/app.php/rules) apply.
+Most of our [forum rules](https://forum.handbrake.fr/app.php/rules) also apply.
 Please do not attempt to document topics of dubious legality, such as illegally obtaining content (piracy or working with pirated material) or illegally circumventing copy protections.

 Harassment and abusive speech will not be tolerated.

 ### Have reasonable expectations